|Nutritional Guidelines (per serving)|

 - Lettuce leaves

-- In a cup or small bowl combine 4 tablespoons of mayonnaise. the lemon juice, curry powder, if using, and salt and pepper.
+In a cup or small bowl, combine 4 tablespoons of mayonnaise. the lemon juice, curry powder, if using, salt, and pepper.

 - Instead of curry powder, consider adding a dash of Creole or Cajun seasoning to taste.

 - Seedless red grapes, halved, may be used in place of the dried cranberries, or replace the dried cranberries with raisins.